FRIENDS OF THE COMMUNITY

 There are several routes up Suilven, but most will take the road from Glen Cansip which is marginally the shortest, and by far the clearest path.
 Those climbing Suilven for the first time are surprised to find a wall running across the top of the mountain - which is alleged to have been built to prevent suicidal sheep throwing themselves from the summit.

-Canisp is Suilven’s nearby neighbour and is usually much quieter.
-It’s the ideal climb for anyone who suffers from vertigo - it is a long wide slope up with plenty of scope to stay well away from any steep drops.
+Canisp is Suilven’s near neighbour is usually much quieter, but is the ideal climb for anyone who suffers from vertigo – it’s a long wide slope up with plenty of scope to stay well away from any steep drops.

-As is typical of Assynt mountains, there is little in the way of a path, and for those who set off from Loch Awe, it’s a bit of a muddy start before the slope gets much dryer.
-When you come to the burn, instead of crossing it, you can head off to the right and follow it up the mountain to enjoy a series of waterfalls, waterslides and deep limestone gorges.
+Typical of Assynt mountains, there’s little in the way of a path and for those who set off from Loch Awe, a bit of a muddy start before the slope gets much dryer.
+There are a couple of joys on Canisp: the first being when you come to the burn, instead of crossing it, you can head off to the right and then follow it up the mountain to enjoy a series of waterfalls, waterslides and gorgeous deep limestone gorges before you head back on to the main ascent.
+The second is that if you follow the regular route, you don’t see much of the other mountains in the area until you are right at the top giving one of the most spectacular rewards for your efforts.

 Quinaig is a local favourite.
 The name - pronounced ‘coo-nyang’ - comes from the Gaelic for milk pail, which the mountain resembles from one angle.